Just an Ordinary Life

 It happened so fast.
 First they split up, then they moved, then they remarried.
 I never thought I would be a part of two new families.
 Slightly the same, slightly different.
 At the time, I thought it was a bad thing to be split up among two completely different people.
 I did not like change.
 A normal life was perfect for me.
 I thought of all the changes that would happen. some good, some bad.
 Two Christmasses, switching from house to house, new family members, and others.
 Many new things come with a new family.
 Many more than I had expected.

+Having a new family brings about new changes and experiences.
+They bring about two different viewpoints.
+The disagreements between families creates a more opinionated person.
 Now new families also cause trouble, sometimes causing me to choose sides.
 For example, I may have to choose between my mom’s opinion or my dad’s.

 Neck